 5. White bread

-Wonder Bread and supermarket-brand white sandwich bread are high-glycemic, low-fiber, and often fortified with extra iron that can interact with thyroid medication absorption.
-The glucose response in a 50s body is steeper than 30s.
+Wonder Bread and supermarket-brand white sandwich bread are high-glycemic, low-fiber, so they spike blood sugar fast with little fiber to slow it down.
 Better swap: sprouted whole-grain (Ezekiel) or sourdough.

 6. Bagels (supermarket and most coffee-shop)

 A typical bagel is the carbohydrate equivalent of 4 to 6 slices of bread.
-So it produces an even larger glucose spike than the same volume of regular bread.
 Cream cheese as the topping adds saturated fat without protein to slow the spike.
 Better swap: two-egg breakfast or Greek yogurt with chia.

 7. Pastries and donuts

 The trifecta of refined sugar, refined flour, and (often) hydrogenated oils.
-Specifically, packaged convenience-store donuts can contain up to 2 g of trans fats per serving despite the “0 trans fat” claim allowed under FDA rounding rules.
+Packaged convenience-store donuts can contain up to 2 g of trans fats per serving despite the “0 trans fat” claim allowed under FDA rounding rules.
 Better swap: sliced apple with walnut butter.

 8. Sweetened breakfast cereals